mcgarrah/legendary_quick_quiz/README.md

 *Note*: The directory rename might not be necessary now as I fixed the repository name to use underscores and not dashes.

-*Note*: The `.flaskenv` might not be necessary to remove either.

-*Note*: Almost positive that removing the `.vscode` directory is unnecessary.

 ### Github Actions Integration

 There is a complete section in the docs on how to do the [Github repository automatic deployment](https://docs.cloud.ploomber.io/en/latest/user-guide/github.html#github-deployment) that I read and done.
 The three dots next to the Application has a "Github Deploy" option on it that includes your exact commands with secrets already in the right place.